laksh2005/Recommenda/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Download the MovieLens dataset and place it in `backend/data/`
+3. Download the dataset and place it in `backend/data/`
 4. Run the Flask backend:
    ```
    cd backend